 Most head and neck lipomas at our practice are removed with the help of laughing gas (ProNox) and injectable numbing or freezing medicine.
-However, Dr. Fishman will discuss her anesthesia preferences during your consultation.
-Overall, she uses local anesthesia, deep sedation, or general anesthesia for forehead, scalp, and neck lipoma removal surgery.
+General anesthesia or sedation may work well for patients with very large, deep, or recurrent lipomas.
+With this said, Dr. Fishman discusses her anesthesia preferences during your consultation and as part of your individualized treatment plan.

 Dr. Fishman typically removes most head and neck lipomas in 45 minutes to 1.5 hours, depending on the amount of work to be done and other associated procedures.
 Most patients undergoing lipoma excision with local anesthesia can expect to be in the office 1-2 hours.
-This time includes discussing any pre-treatment questions, reviewing the consent forms for treatment, taking pre-treatment photographs, receiving the laughing gas and freezing medicine, undergoing the excision procedure, and recovering.
+This time includes going over pre-treatment questions, reviewing the consent forms for treatment, taking pre-treatment photographs, receiving the laughing gas and freezing/ numbing medicine, undergoing the excision procedure, and recovering.

 Any surgery that involves cutting through the skin leaves scars, and we take pride in providing effective treatment with essentially inconspicuous scars.
 While lipoma surgery leaves scars, these are hidden in the hair-bearing scalp or the natural forehead creases or facial expression lines.
 These scars fade significantly over time and are difficult to find once healed.

-Most of Dr. Fishman’s lipoma treatment patients describe bruising or soreness after surgery, with most discomfort fading away after a half to 1 day after surgery.
-Most people will have mild to moderate pain, which can be well-managed with cold compresses and oral pain medications (such as Tylenol and Motrin).
+Most of Dr. Fishman’s lipoma treatment patients describe bruising or soreness after surgery, with most discomfort fading away within 1-2 days after treatment.
+Most people will have mild to moderate discomfoty, which can be well-managed with cool compresses and oral pain medications (such as Tylenol and Motrin).
 Some patients may develop mild bruising after surgery, which usually resolves over 3-5+ days.
 Temporary numbness and itching about the treated area are quite common and resolve over the course of a few days to weeks in the vast majority of patients.

-Dr. Fishman and her staff send the removed tissue for pathologic analysis, using one of several certified and highly experienced pathology laboratories in the Atlanta area.
-Pathologic analysis provides a more precise diagnosis than a physical exam and radiologic imaging, and can differentiate between lipomas, osteomas, cysts, and other reasons for “bumps.”
+Dr. Fishman and her staff send the removed tissue for pathologic analysis to a certified and highly experienced pathology laboratory.
+Pathologic analysis provides a more precise diagnosis than a physical exam and radiologic imaging, and can differentiate between lipomas, osteomas, cysts, cancer growths, and other reasons for “bumps.”

 Health insurance plans may cover the removal of lipomas that cause pain or other functional symptoms.
-Health insurance plans do not typically cover the removal of lipomas for appearance or cosmetic reasons.
+Health insurance plans do not typically cover the removal of lipomas for appearance-related or cosmetic reasons.
 We recommend checking with your insurance provider regarding the details of your healthcare plan.
-For non-insurance cases, we offer financing and are happy to discuss this with you after your consultation with Dr. Fishman
+We do not contract with insurance companies at our practice; we do offer financing options to help cover the cost of treatment, and are happy to discuss this with you after your consultation with Dr. Fishman.